HarshSingh2208/Az-BookMyShow-StreamAnalysis/README.md

 # 🎬 BookMyShow-StreamAnalysis

 ## 📋 Overview
-This repository demonstrates a real-time event streaming and analytics pipeline for the **BookMyShow** platform.
+This Project demonstrates a real-time event streaming and analytics pipeline for the **BookMyShow** platform.
 The pipeline leverages **Azure services** such as **Event Hub**, **Stream Analytics**, and **Synapse Analytics** to process real-time booking and payment events.
 It performs window-based aggregations, joins bookings and payments, and stores the transformed data in **Synapse Analytics** for reporting and analysis.

 The project simulates real-time booking and payment events, processes them using **Azure Stream Analytics**, and provides actionable insights via **Azure Synapse**.